Gas vs. Wood Fire Pits: Pros, Cons & How to Decide

 The Fire Surfer Gas Fire Pit and Fire Surfer Wood Burning Fire Pit by Fire Pit Art

 The better option depends entirely on what you value most in an outdoor fire feature.
-If you want a clean-burning, ultra-convenient fire you can turn on instantly, you’ll likely prefer gas.
+If you want a clean-burning, ultra-convenient fire you can turn on instantly, you'll likely prefer gas or propane.
+If you want the authentic sound, smell, and heat of a real wood fire — and don't mind the extra maintenance that comes with it — wood-burning is hard to beat.
+Smokeless wood technology, covered further down, is worth knowing about too, since it changes that tradeoff considerably.

 Gas Fire Pits: Pros, Cons, and Best Uses